Tessa’s Recipe Rundown

 Instructions

-- In a small saucepan set over medium heat, melt the butter.
-Swirling the pan occasionally, continue to cook the butter.
-It should become foamy with audible cracking and popping noises.
-Once the crackling stops continue to swirl the pan until the butter develops a nutty aroma and brown bits start to form at the bottom.
-Once the bits are amber in color, about 2 to 3 minutes after the popping stops, remove from heat and pour into a mixing bowl.
-Add in the sugars, stir, then set aside to cool completely.
+- Once the crackling stops, continue to swirl the pan until the butter develops a nutty aroma and brown bits start to form at the bottom.
+When the bits are amber in color, about 2 to 3 minutes after the popping stops, remove from heat and pour into a mixing bowl.

-- In a medium bowl combine the flours, baking soda, baking powder, and salt.
+- In a medium or large bowl, combine the flours, baking soda, baking powder, and salt.

-- To the browned butter mixture, add the eggs, egg yolk, and vanilla and stir with a rubber spatula until combined.
+- Add the eggs, egg yolk, and vanilla to the browned butter mixture, and stir with a rubber spatula until combined.
 Slowly stir in the flour mixture until just combined.
 Stir in the chocolate chips and wafers.

-- Wrap dough in plastic wrap and refrigerate for at least 24 hours but no more than 72 hours.
-Let dough sit at room temperature just until it is soft enough to scoop.
+- Wrap the dough in plastic wrap and refrigerate for at least 24 hours but no more than 72 hours.
+Let the dough sit at room temperature until just soft enough to scoop.

-- Meanwhile, preheat the oven to 350ºF.
+- Meanwhile, preheat oven to 350ºF.
 Line baking sheets with parchment paper.

-- Divide the dough into 3-tablespoon sized balls and drop onto prepared baking sheets, leaving about 3 inches between each piece of dough to spread.
+- Divide the dough into 3-tablespoon sized balls using a cookie scoop and drop onto prepared baking sheets, leaving about 3 inches between each piece of dough to spread.

 - Bake for 11 to 13 minutes, or until golden brown.
-Let cool for 2 minutes before removing to wire racks to cool completely.
+Sprinkle with flaky sea salt, if desired.
+Let cool for 5 minutes before removing to wire racks to cool completely.

 Recipe Notes